Wayrion/jetbrains-llm-eval/README.md

 - `--out` (path) writes per-task JSONL results to disk.
 - `--iters` (int) enables optional repair iterations beyond the first execution (default 0 for pass@1, other values for pass@k metric).
 - `--sandbox {process,docker}` switches between the local subprocess sandbox and a Docker-based variant.
 - `--resume` resumes from a prior results file, skipping already-completed tasks.
+Results are appended after each benchmark item, so interrupted runs can be restarted without rework.
 - `--visualize` renders an aggregated PNG report once evaluation finishes.
 - `--verbose` and `--debug` increase logging detail for troubleshooting.